zmughal-utils/scripts/cmd-wrap-convert-fifo-args-to-tmpfile/README.md

-# cmd-wrap-convert-fd-args-to-tmpfile
+# cmd-wrap-convert-fifo-args-to-tmpfile

-Wrapper script for calling another command line that replaces all the named pipes (FIFOs) starting with `/dev/fd/` with actual files containing their content.
-These are typically created through a shell's process substitution feature; however, some programs do not handle these named pipes as input.
+Wrapper script for calling another command line that replaces all the named pipes (FIFOs) with actual files containing their content.
+These are typically created through a shell's process substitution feature (which start with `/dev/fd/`); however, some programs do not handle these named pipes as input.

 For example, `git diff --no-index` cannot read from named pipes, unlike programs like `vimdiff`, and thus requires special handling in versions of Git